Published on: April 15th, 2020

 Ann Hopkins first learned to sew as a child and stitched up a storm all of her life.
 She made her own clothes and clothing for her mother, husband and children.
 It wasn’t until she retired in 1987 that she found time for another passion: quilting.

-Now 93 and a resident . . .
+Now 93 and a resident of Delaware Run, Ann has . . .
 Read More

 Ronald Dill, 94, a resident of Willow Brook Christian Home, was born on a farm north of Worthington, on the same land where the Home now stands.